40 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it excludes people with chronic medical conditions requiring regular therapy, like heart disease, cancer, diabetes, and hypertension.

-What data supports the effectiveness of the treatment Whole body skin wetting for burn survivors?
+What prior data suggests that whole body skin wetting is safe for burn survivors?

-What makes whole body skin wetting treatment unique for burn survivors?
+What evidence suggests that whole body skin wetting is effective for managing body temperature in burn survivors?

 This trial is for well-healed burn survivors who have experienced burns covering approximately 20% to over 40% of their body.
 It also includes non-burned individuals as controls.
 Participants will be exercising in a heated environment to test the treatments.